Super Hard PCness: Plot

 Kyle visits Strong Woman in her office and wants to work with her to stop the violence he believes Canada is causing but she turns him down.
-When Principal asks Mr. Mackey about Strong Woman having a boyfriend, Mackey warns him about the consequences of a relationship at the workplace and decides to bring in someone from human resources to get Principal "back on track".
-Kyle has an interview on the news about his new group he has formed, "Millennials Against Canada" (M.A.C.), and has a debate with the Canadian Minister of Streaming who also accuses him of acting like a Jewish mother.
+When Principal asks Mr. Mackey about Strong Woman having a boyfriend, Mackey warns him about relationships and sexual harassment in the workplace in the United States.
+Mackey decides to bring in someone from human resources to get Principal "back on track".
+Kyle is interviewed on the news about his new group he has formed, "Millennials Against Canada" (M.A.C.), and has a debate with the Canadian Minister of Streaming who also accuses him of acting like a Jewish mother.
 Principal has a human resources person named Miss Heather Conduct, who resembles Mr. Mackey, address the faculty.
 Miss Conduct performs a role-playing session with Mr. Mackey during which they both express positive feelings towards each other.

 Kyle interrupts a taping of the Terrance and Phillip show with his group now wearing M.A.C.
 T-shirts similar to those worn by the Mothers Against Canada group in the film South Park: Bigger, Longer & Uncut.
 The Prime Minister of Streaming visits President Garrison to complain about the millennials, but they get into an argument which makes Garrison decide to prepare for the worst.
 A military alert causes everyone at school to evacuate to the gymnasium while the National Guard surround the Terrance and Phillip studios where Kyle and his millennials are at, and Kyle asks Garrison to do something to stop what he sees as hate coming from Canada.
 As Principal and Woman evacuate the school, they simultaneously turn a doorknob together, touching each other's hand in the process, and the music now plays for both of them.
 Meanwhile, Garrison launches and detonates a nuclear bomb in Toronto, as Kyle watches the event live through the news in horror.